 Having made so much an apology of this, I find, with age and time, that many of these works hold together better than I remember.

-At the time I graduated from graduate school in 1988, Post-Modernism was just then making inroads into academic.
+At the time I graduated from graduate school in 1988, Postmodernism was making inroads into academic.
 English programs and fine art were considered low hanging fruit, and so were the first infected: I was not told outright that I would never get a teaching position at a major university because I was a white male, but it was an emerging reality that, year by year, became reality.
 Autism may never be considered as deserving of special accommodation because autistics seldom complain, even high functioning autistics.
-Advocacy is not sought; and perhaps because the autistic does not know that he or she may benefit from it.
+Advocacy is not sought—and perhaps because the autistic does not know that he or she may benefit from it.
 True to form, I was too busy making stuff to cultivate wounds.
 Moreover, I believed, (naïvely) that my talent would see me through any impasse.
 Such is the hubris of twenty year-olds, although I was soon to turn thirty.

 Of immediate concern to me was whether or not I could live independently.
 I could, just barely.
 So when the dust settled, and I faintly began to grasp the difficulty of prospering, a grudge was nurtured—more so against the mediocrity of academia than against other job applicants who advantageously exploited it.
 This resentment surfaces in my comics circa 1989, and it is reasonable to assume that I re-immersed myself in this art form to deal with issues impeding my progress in the world, since I drew few confederates into my orbit.
 By 1990, my comics had moved to other topics of interest.